kavin1022/dataviz399/README.md

 You'll need the latest LTS version of Node from https://nodejs.org/en/

 All following command are run with Powershell (Windows), Terminal (Linux), and Terminal (MacOS)

+### Method 1 - Script Files

+This Github repo comes with two prewritten Powershell script file for Windows that installs and launch the application automatically.

+Please run **install.ps1** first to install the dependencies, and then run **start.ps1** to start the server and client.

+### Method 2 - PowerShell/Terminal

 If you're installing this application for the first time, please run